 The highlight of the summer is spending lazy days by one of the many lakes around Whistler with a few beers and a BBQ.
 The closest one to the village is Lost Lake.
 It’s also the smallest, therefore the warmest and best for swimming.
 It’s surrounded by some great bike trails and there is even a frisbee golf course hidden in the hills.

 One of the most popular is Alta Lake.
-It’s huge compared to Lost Lake, but still bareable to swim in.
+It’s huge compared to Lost Lake, but still bearable to swim in.
 There is plenty of space to chill or play ball games and this is the starting point for anyone wanting to float the River of Golden Dreams.
 Buy yourself a $20 inflatable dingy from Walmart in Squamish or the Hardware store in the village, a 6 pack of beer and spend an hour floating slowly towards Green Lake.
 Make sure the water levels are high enough before attempting this!

-The glacial Green Lake is the biggest of the three, and by far the coldest.
+The glacial Green Lake is the biggest of the three and by far the coldest.
 I rode past it every morning and afternoon on my way to work and it always looks different.
 Still and blue in the mornings, pastel green in the afternoons, completely frozen in the winter.
 You can follow the train tracks and make your way up to Green Lake Lookout, a short and easy hike that is very rewarding.
 It’s also the starting point for anyone rafting the grade III Green River.

 When you’re not on the mountain there are still plenty of things to keep you busy.
 Check out The Adventure Group, they offer a huge range of activities.
 You can soar between mountains on Canada’s highest and longest ziplines or you can climb through the trees in an obstacle course 80 feet above the ground.

 You can ride an ATV to the top of a mountain, or snowmobile there in the winter.
 You can raft three different rivers; the easy Cheakamus River, the fun Green River or the raging Elaho River.
-TAG also offer heli sightseeing, jet boating, mountain biking, hiking tours and trips to the Scandinave Spa, a must do after any big day in Whistler.
+TAG also offer heli-sightseeing, jet boating, mountain biking, hiking tours and trips to the Scandinave Spa, a must do after any big day in Whistler.

 I was lucky enough to work for TAG for the two summers I lived in Whistler and I can’t big it up enough.
 It’s a great team who really care about their guests and their job, and after any of the activities you can’t help but feel like you’ve accomplished something great.
 They also throw the best parties!